I believe that as a society, we have not been doing enough to stop abuse from happening.

 However when most of us in western society experience a physical symptom, we are likely to visit our general practitioner and be given a drug to numb the symptoms.

 This can provide short term relief.
-However, what I see as the negative side of this is that the cause of the symptom is thus enabled to continue.
+However the cause of the symptom is thus enabled to continue.
 The person is therefore likely to need increasing amounts of the drug in order to cope with everyday life.
 This does not lead to quality of life.

 Being in an abusive relationship is one example of this.
 Many people who have been abused end up having treatment for physical or mental health problems.
 Our society expects them to take a drug and get on with it.
 The problem is that the abuser is still out there carrying on the same behaviour.
 Even if this particular person leaves the abuser, the abuser will find somebody else to inflict harm upon.